webaware/flexible-map/readme.txt

 `flexmap_load_scripts(array('fr', 'zh'));`

 The plugin will detect when AJAX is being used via the [WordPress standard method](http://codex.wordpress.org/AJAX_in_Plugins), and adjust accordingly (but you still need to load the scripts as above).
-If another method is used, add `isajax='true'` to the shortcode parameters.
+If another method is used, add `isajax='true'` to the shortcode attributes.

 NB: currently, only AJAX methods that parse script tags will work correctly; this includes some [jQuery methods](http://stackoverflow.com/q/2203762/911083) (but [not all](http://stackoverflow.com/a/2699905/911083)).
 A future version of the plugin will be more AJAX friendly.